This list contains a variety of resources associated with strategies for parents and caregivers for supporting a child’s social development.

 This chapter from the book From Neurons to Neighborhoods discusses how establishing relationships with peers is a major developmental task that is not always easy for children.

-- Fostering Healthy Social & Emotional Development in Young Children
+Fostering Healthy Social & Emotional Development in Young Children (PDF)

 These tips, which are organized by age, are intended to help early childhood caregivers support children’s social and emotional development.

 Preschoolers are learning sophisticated ways to relate to others.
 This article provides information on social development, including empathy, imagination, and more.

 This webinar series, featuring short instructional videos, addresses positive relationships, modeling empathy, and the importance of social-emotional and cognitive development.